nextstrain/ncov/narratives/ncov_sit-rep_2020-02-03_newformat.md

 <!-- This is left-side text -->
 # [Phylogenetic Interpretation](https://nextstrain.org/ncov?m=div&d=tree)

-We currently see little genetic diversity across the nCoV sequences, with 11</tag> out of 42</tag> sequences having no unique mutations.
+We currently see little genetic diversity across the nCoV sequences, with 11</tag> out of 52</tag> sequences having no unique mutations.
+(Where is the 11 calculated?, seems like it should be more from the divergence tree)

 <br>